Nikitha-13/Simple-Math-Challenge-Test-Your-Calculation-Skills-/README.md

 Results:
 * Once the game is complete, the script displays the total time taken and congratulates the player on finishing the quiz.

+### Customize
+Adjust the constants at the beginning of the script to change the game's parameters, such as the range of operands, types of operations, and the total number of problems.

 If you have any queries or facing any issues please feel free to contact me at pindinikitha00@gmail.com or at https://www.linkedin.com/in/Nikitha-pindi, I would be happy to be a part of your learning joirney.
 If you have any suggestions on improving my content I'm happy to apply those for my improvement.